13 of the Best Attractions in Michigan Thumb

-With over 90 miles of shore line, Michigan’s Thumb offers plenty of attractions.
+With over 90 miles of shoreline, Michigan’s Thumb offers plenty of attractions.
 There is always something to do or see near the tip of the Thumb.
-Most are free, the fun is finding and exploring.
+Most are free, the fun is finding and exploring things to do in Michigan’s Upper Thumb.
 How many have you been to?

 Turnip Rock – A Michigan International Wonder